Mad about circus since 1994

 Today On the move, around the globe

-En Piste continues to progress: it counts nearly 400 members whose influence is recognized internationally.
+En Piste continues to progress: it counts over 400 members whose influence is recognized internationally.
 Because the circus has no borders!